 by Ric Albano

-After I graduated college we relocated to the Harrisburg area in 2004.
+After I graduated college we relocated to the Harrisburg, PA area in 2004.
 I soon decided to give songwriting and recording another shot (you never can douse that fire!)
 Eventually, I made plans to do a fully-produced professional recording of my own material for the first time ever.
-After researching several area studios, I ultimately chose Saturation Acres in Danville.
+After researching several area studios, I ultimately chose to record at Saturation Acres in Danville.

-On my first album, Bret played guitar on every song, Ron played drums on most, and Paul engineered the album and also gave me some invaluable pointers on the bass guitar.
-When the album was finished, I started an independent label called Cygnus Wave to release my music, (and eventually others as well).
-I made a second Imaginary Lines album in 2007 and ultimately decided to combine the first two albums with some new material to form one, comprehensive collection called Imaginary Lines 33 in 2009.
+On those earliest recordings, Bret played guitars and Ron played drums on most songs, while Paul engineered the album and also gave me some invaluable pointers on the bass guitar.
+I started an independent label called Cygnus Wave to release this music (and eventually other music as well).
+I continued making Imaginary Lines recordings through 2009 when I combined them into a comprehensive collection called Imaginary Lines 33.
 Ron Simasek played drums on 26 of the 33 songs in this collection.
-His unique drumming enhanced the quality of the song “33 Flames for Mary” so significantly that I happily gave him a co-writing credit for that song (which, according to AMG, is his one and only to date).
+His unique drumming enhanced the quality of the song “33 Flames for Mary” so significantly that I happily gave him a co-writing credit for that song (which, according to AMG, is his one and only songwriting credit to date).

-Karyn started a website with a few other music fans called DAMES of Pa, and did several articles on Badlees members as well as a review of their latest album, Love Is Rain, when it was released last year.
+Back in 2009, Karyn started a website with a few other music fans called DAMES of Pa, and did several articles on Badlees members as well as a review of their album Love Is Rain.
 From that foundation we decided to launch Modern Rock Review, and it seemed instantly clear that a full-scale Badlees profile would be the ideal way to get this site started.

 We felt that there had not been an adequate, comprehensive telling of their story, so we set out to gather as many facts as we could through research and interviews.
 Bret, Ron, and Pete were tremendously helpful on this front as were former manager Terry Selders, current manager Chris Gardner, and longtime songwriting collaborator, Mike Naydock.
 We wanted to get as many “sides” of the story as possible, and be able to present the multitude of events that make up this story as fact.

 However, this does not mean that the profile is devoid of opinion, especially when it comes to our analysis of the music itself.
 For what it’s worth, we present our expertise on many of the songs and all of the albums, but encourage readers to listen for themselves.
 We certainly have.
-From the Bad Lee White beginnings right up until their current release, Love is Rain, we listened and listened again (and again) to each and every track.
+From the Bad Lee White beginnings right up through their most current material, we listened and listened again (and again) to each and every track.
 I can now say with conviction that I have truly become a fan of the band’s music after discovering some of the underlying genius in many of the songs, which may not be apparent at first, but gains more and more clarity with each new listen.

 I was wrong in the 1990s when I assessed the band as just a higher end pop band.
 Perhaps it took the passage of time and experience to discover the quality of this music and gain this respect.